-2. Are not shaded by trees, buildings or other obstacles, and
+1. Are not shaded by trees, buildings or other obstacles,

-3. Are structurally sound and in good condition.
+3. Are structurally sound and in relatively new condition.

 If you’re serious about going solar, you can get a jump start by checking out your home on Google’s Project Sunroof.
 Continue reading below for other key considerations.

 How do I use Project Sunroof?